Boris Johnson's brother steps down as Binance unit adviser - ExBulletin

 - Boris Johnson’s brother steps down as Binance unit adviser

+- Former NFL star Willie McGinest arrested for assault at West Hollywood club

-- Google CEO Pichai meets PM Modi to voice support for India’s G20 Presidency
+- Google CEO Sundar Pichai praises Modi government for rapid pace of tech progress

-- Harvey Weinstein found guilty of rape in trial that returned mixed verdict – The Hollywood Reporter
+- Lori Harvey, 25, is seen with British actor Damson Idris, 31

+- Chidambaram asks if border clashes figured in Modi-Xi swap in Bali